#lifelessons, Innerwork

 Attitude plays a big part in how we perceive our days, and the days make up our life!
 I do have a choice in how I decide to deal with this hand I’ve been dealt.
 I choose to be grateful that this change is not brought on by tragedy only changing circumstances, and that those around me are safe and sound, and so am I.

-I can decide to look up at the heavens and say.
-“I trust you to bring me a life even better then I could ever imagine!”
+I can decide to look up at the heavens and command.
+“I trust myself to call in a life even better than I could ever imagine!”
 So that is precisely what I am going to do.

 I choose to take my own advice and trust this change.